 We historically have experienced, and expect to continue to experience, variability in quarterly results.
 Our homebuilding business is seasonal in nature and generally reflects higher levels of new home order activity in our second fiscal quarter and increased deliveries in the second half of our fiscal year.
-However, periods of economic downturn in the industry, such as we experienced in recent years, can alter seasonal patterns.
+However, periods of economic downtum in the industry can alter seasonal patterns.